aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/010-create-loadbalancer-ui.md

 #### Create Manually

-If you prefere, you can create manually by providing the following specified values.
+If you prefer, you can create manually by providing the following specified values.

 ```
 General
-Name:  loabbalancer
+Name:  loadbalancer
 Project: default

 Source